 Yes, the Center for Spirituality.
 Nazareth College has long recognized the importance of spiritual growth in the development of the whole person.
 The Nazareth Community is committed to fostering an environment in which individuals of all beliefs and perspectives are encouraged to explore their own spirituality, dialogue with others, and engage the world around them.
 Center for Spirituality staff and student leaders sponsor programs throughout the year related to spirituality, religion and social justice.

 When will I get my room assignment?

-Room assignments are mailed in mid July.
+Room assignments are mailed in mid to late June.
 The assignment will include your room, roommate and other vital information such as Post Office Box, roommate telephone number, etc.

 Once I get my assignment, how do I know the size of the room?